Stairs With Carpet Over Wood Flooring

 Cons of Carpet

 Some carpets aren’t as safe as others, so you may still slip.
-Depending on the fiber density and carpet length, you may slip as often as you would on wood stairs.
+Depending on the fiber density and carpet length, you may slip as often as you would on hardwood stairs.
+In this regard, low-pile carpeting is a better choice over high-pile carpeting.

 Carpeting can also collect dirt, dust, and human and pet hair.
 As you and your family go up and down, the stairs can get dirty pretty quickly.
-Unless you’re willing to clean the stairs every day, you may want to choose wood flooring.
+Unless you’re willing to clean the stairs daily, you may want to choose wood flooring.

-Also, over time, the carpeting may start to pull away from the stairs.
-You may need to put in a new carpet, and that can take time and money.
+Also, the carpeting may start to pull away from the stairs over time.
+You may need to put in a new carpet, which can take time and money.
 When the carpet pulls away, it may not be as safe as it once was.

 What You Can Do